mjbommar/opengloss-rs/README.md

   senses, and aggregated synonym/antonym/example lists.
 It is Zstd-compressed during build so the binary stays manageable, then decompressed/aligned once at runtime for zero-copy access.
-- `LexemeIndex` in `src/lib.rs` exposes exact-match (`get`), prefix (`prefix`), and entry resolution helpers (`entry_by_word`, `entry_by_id`).
+- `LexemeIndex` in `src/lib.rs` exposes exact-match (`get`), prefix (`prefix`), and entry
+-  resolution helpers (`entry_by_word`, `entry_by_id`), plus a substring search helper (`search_contains`) used by the CLI `lexeme search` command.
-- All short strings (lexemes, relation labels, etc.) are interned into a packed UTF-8 blob so they can be accessed zero-copy without keeping separate heap allocations alive.
+- All short strings (lexemes, relation labels, etc.) are stored as Zstd-compressed blobs inside the packed string arena; they are decompressed lazily and cached in-process, which trims the initial RSS while keeping hot strings accessible as `&'static str`.
 - Long-form entry text and encyclopedia prose are placed in a compressed chunk store during the build step, so the binary still carries the full content while only decompressing paragraphs on demand.
+- Neighbor relations (synonyms, antonyms, hypernyms, hyponyms) are resolved to lexeme IDs ahead of time, enabling fast lookups/graph traversals without repeated string matching.

 ## Performance snapshot